johnfelixespinosa/johnfelixespinosa.github.io/_posts/2018-07-04-Sinatra-Portfolio-Project-Overview-IOCC-Online.md

 ### enrollment.rb

 My initial approach to this feature was, "Oh!
 I know, letme just create a new attribute for student users that gets instances of courses for when they enroll!".
 That'll work right?
 After working on implementing that for a while, I realized this is a bunch of redundant code, there has got to be a way for me to simply associate a course to a students user_id.
 That would be much more efficient.
 That lead me to creating a new model of the concept of Enrollment.
 When a student decides to enroll, a new Enrollment object is created storing the course_id and user_id.
 Linking the two.
 An enrollment has_one user and has_one course!
-What a revalation.
+What a revelation.

 ```ruby
   get '/courses/:id/enroll' do